AkarshRastogi/LeetPrac/README.md

 - `popup.js`: Handles the popup logic, including displaying the current date and time, setting reminders, and updating the recent reminders list.
 - `background.js`: Manages alarms and notifications, opening problem URLs when notifications are clicked.
 - `styles.css`: Styles the popup UI, including buttons, input fields, and the reminders list.
-- `icon128.png`: The extension icon (a stylized "LC" logo in black, orange, and gray).
+- `icon128.png`: The extension icon

 ## Usage